steverobbins/magedownload-cli/README.md

 ## Configuration

-The configuration file is in `yaml` format an located at `~/.magedownload-cli.yaml`.
+The configuration file is in `yaml` format and located at `~/.magedownload-cli.yaml`.

 Example: